LimeChain/forta-bots/token-role-changes/README.md

     - role - the role that was granted
     - account - the account that the role was granted to
     - sender - the account that originated the contract call
+    - network - the network that the bot is monitoring (Either "Ethereum" or "Polygon")

 - FORTA-TOKEN-ROLE-REVOKED
   - Fired when a 'RoleRevoked' event is emitted